 Manager, Muse & Magic Maker

 She signed them with nothing but a handshake and the kind of fearless conviction that makes legends.
 Ronnie saw Jim Morrison not just as a singer, but as a lightning rod for a cultural storm—and she wasn’t wrong.
 These were no A&R reps in corner offices; this was Ronnie, in the trenches, hustling rehearsal space, pushing for gigs, and standing her ground in an industry that barely tolerated women, let alone powerful ones.
-Her unerring instincts, work ethic along with a dose of New York toughness made her the first ever female manager of rock bands.
+Her unerring instincts and work ethic along with a dose of New York toughness made her the first ever female manager of rock bands.

 Ronnie left the Whisky in the late '60s—but never stopped creating.
 She remained active in entertainment, consulting for music and film projects, producing, mentoring young talent, writing, and continuing to photograph the world around her.
 She curated rock shows, dove deep into art and design, and never lost her appetite for reinvention.